Prague – Dresden

 From the Golden City of Prague to the 'Semperoper'

-You want your next biking holiday to be a very special experience?
-Don’t wait!
-Starting by bike in the famous city of Praha your way goes through parks and over small roads of agricultural use mostly along the river Moldau to Melnik.
-From now on the Elbe will accompany you on your way.
-The further you follow the river to the north, the more impressing the landscape.
-The climax of its beauty is reached in the bizarre Elbsandsteingebirge.
-But this is not all: Pillnitz castle and the sights of Dresden will impress you!
-Exemplary bike trails can be expected in Saxony, in the Czech Republic you will bike on small side streets but may not expect complete freedom in traffic.
-If you wish so, it is possible to extend the biking trip along the Elbe to Wittenberg, Magdeburg or Hamburg.
+You start by bike in the world-famous city of Prague, cycle through parks and on small agricultural roads, mostly directly along the Moldau river to Melnik.
+Now the Elbe river will be your companion.
+The further you follow the Elbe to the north, the more impressive the scenic backdrop, which reaches its climax in the bizarre Elbe Sandstone Mountains.
+But that's not all: Pillnitz Castle and the sights in Dresden will inspire you.
+You will find exemplary cycle paths in Saxony, in the Czech Republic you cycle on small side streets, but you cannot expect complete freedom of movement here.
+If you want, you can extend your vacation on the Elbe cycle path to Wittenberg, Magdeburg or even Hamburg.

 1. day Arrival in Prague

 Comfortable and low-priced flight connections are available.
 Arrival by train is also possible.

 A whole day for the many sights of Prague!
 Visit the Hradschin castle and enjoy the view over the city.
 Walk across the famous Charles Bridge and immerse yourself in Prague's nightlife.
 Stroll through the city center and enjoy the variety of shops.
 This city has so much to offer culturally and historically that this day will fly by for you.

 3. day Prague - Melnik approx. 55 km

 Past the planetarium, Troja Castle and the zoo, after a short time you will cycle directly along the Moldau river.
 Let yourself roll comfortably past Veltrusy, whose castle will surely inspire you, to Melnik.
 Marvel at the play of colors at the confluence of Moldau and Elbe rivers and enjoy the wonderful view from the castle.

 4. day Melnik - Litomerice approx. 45 km